Alp Arslan: Battle of Manzikert (1071)

-The reason Alp Arslan spared Romanos was likely to avoid a two-front war, since his main rivals the Fatimids were launching devastating raids on his domains and the execution of the Roman Emperor might provoke a renewed and more aggressive Roman offensive against the Seljuks, whereas clemency to Romanus might ease hostilities, Alp Arslan wisely concluded on release for ransom.
-Even Romanus himself had told the sultan that ‘killing me will not be of any use to you.”
+The reason Alp Arslan spared Romanos was likely to avoid a two-front war.
+The Fatimids were launching devastating raids on the Seljuk domains during this period, Alp Arslan may have worried that executing the Roman emperor might escalate his conflict with the Byzantines.
+Romanos himself had told the sultan that "killing me will not be of any use to you".

-After hearing of the overthrow of Byzantine Emperor Romanos IV Diogenes and realizing the great tribute and concessions promised to him would be denied, Sultan Alp Arslan pledged: “I shall consume with the sword all those people who venerate the cross, and all the lands of the Christians shall be enslaved."
+After hearing of the death of Byzantine Emperor Romanos IV Diogenes, Sultan Alp Arslan pledged: "The Byzantine nation has no God, so this day the oath of peace and friendship taken by both the Persians and Byzantines is nullified; henceforth I shall consume with the sword all those people who venerate the cross, and all the lands of the Christians shall be enslaved."